 Epoxy has become a popular option amongst homeowners who are looking to add some new life to their garage floors.
 In fact, epoxy is so popular that any DIY-er can buy it at their local home improvement store.
-Epoxy coating is formed when mixing a polyamine hardener with epoxide resin.
+An epoxy coating is formed when mixing a polyamine hardener with epoxide resin.
 This creates a long curing time in order for it to bond correctly with your garage floor.
 In about 12 hours you can walk on your floor and in 24 hours it is ready for light use.
 Whether done professionally or on your own, it’s important to note that it usually takes a full 7 days to completely cure.

-Installing epoxy garage floor coating is already a tricky job that requires specific steps, which is why a DIY epoxy floor installation can easily have a negative outcome.
+Installing an epoxy garage floor coating is already a tricky job that requires specific steps, which is why a DIY epoxy floor installation can easily have a negative outcome.

 It’s always best to leave it to the professionals when attempting to take on such a big project.
 They are equipped to handle issues that may arise and foresee problems that may occur before even getting started.

-Polyaspartic garage floor coating can withstand almost anything you drop on it!
+A polyaspartic garage floor coating can withstand almost anything you drop on it!

-Due to its unique combination of materials, the drying time of a polyaspartic coating is usually fast - 30 minutes to an hour depending on the formula.
-After the final coat is applied, it may take upwards of 5 hours until you can walk safely on it and 24 hours until you can drive on it.
+Due to its unique combination of materials, the drying time of a polyaspartic coating is usually fast — 30 minutes to an hour depending on the formula.
+After the final coat is applied, it may take approximately 5 hours until you can walk safely on it and 24 hours until you can drive on it.
 This is a fast drying time compared to others.

 One of the big advantages of a polyaspartic coating is its durability, making maintenance a breeze.
-It is stain resistant to those tough mechanical greases such as brake fluid and oil meaning you only need to spot clean and sweep as necessary.
+It is stain resistant to those tough mechanical greases such as brake fluid and oil, meaning you only need to spot clean and sweep as necessary.

-Although polyaspartic floor coating may cost more than DIY options, it's worth the price range because of its quality and ability to outshine other floor options.
+Although a polyaspartic floor coating may cost more than DIY options, it's worth the price range because of its quality and ability to outshine other floor options.
 Due to not needing to be replaced often and having minimal maintenance requirements, it makes it the ideal option for long-term use instead of a quick fix.